Kuttram 23: Plot

 Vetri's investigation soon leads them to a petrol bunk close to the church.
-The CCTV captured the men in the black minivan.
+The CCTV captured the men in the black SUV.
 At the same time, Thendral notices that the men are outside her apartment.
 She phones Vetri, who instructs her to shut all the doors and stay indoors.
 When Vetri shows up, the men have gone.
 When he goes home, he finds that Abhinaya has hanged herself to death.
-The police concludes that Abhinaya committed suicide, since there was no sign of intrusion.
-At her funeral, Abhinaya's mother reveals that few days ago, Abhinaya had asked her father for ₹50 lakh.
+The police concludes that she committed suicide, since there was no sign of intrusion.
+At her funeral, Abhinaya's mother reveals that a few days ago, Abhinaya had asked her father for ₹50 lakh.

 Thendral reveals that one of her doctor friends treated Aravind and Abhinaya and that Aravind is infertile, leading Thendral to theorize that Abhinaya might have been unfaithful.
 While going through Abhinaya's postmortem report, Vetri realizes that her body contained traces of clomiphene, similar to Jessica's body.
 After talking to the coroner, Vetri learns that there is a third young woman who matches this pattern.
-Realizing that Aravind might be hiding something, Vetri confronts him, when he and Abhinaya had opted for an artificial insemination using his own sperm.
+Realizing that Aravind might be hiding something, Vetri confronts him, who admits that he and Abhinaya had opted for an artificial insemination using his own sperm.

 Vetri visits Tulsi at her hospital and sees that on inquiry, he realizes that she is hiding something.
 He requests for all the files on patients who have undergone artificial insemination at the hospital.
 He also notices that Kousalya, a famous TV artist, gets treated successfully in that hospital.
 While studying the files, Vetri realizes that the documents on artificial insemination patients had an unusual watermark with the number 23 on them.
 The following day, Vetri visits Kousalya and her husband to question them on whether they have been blackmailed recently.

 Although the couple denies everything, Vetri asks his team to tap their phones, especially incoming calls.
 True enough, Kousalya receives a call instructing her to pay a huge sum of money in exchange for not revealing information that might destroy her career.
 Vetri and his team shadow the young couple the next day.
 Kousalya and her husband are seen withdrawing money from a bank and driving through a busy street.
 Just then, a young man covering his face forcefully enters their car and takes the money.
 By the time Vetri catches up with them, the man has escaped.
 However, Vetri's men had placed a tracker on the bag containing the money.

 Vetri easily tracks the person to his apartment and manages to overpower him for interrogation.
 The person reveals himself as Gaurav and is part of a gang that has been blackmailing several women in the city who have legally undergone artificial insemination at Tulsi's hospital.
-One of their first victims was Jessica, who is an ardent cricket fan.
+One of their first victims was Jessica, an ardent cricket fan.
 She had hired Gaurav's gang to get hold of her favorite cricket player's sperm in order to conceive his child.
 However, she soon felt guilty.
 Feeling that they might get caught, Gaurav killed her and the priest who heard her confession.